Back to top

 Tips to Combat Sleep Disturbances During Menopause

 Menopause often brings with it sleep disturbances that can affect quality of life.
-This article provides practical advice for avoiding screens before bedtime to promote better sleep.
+This article provides practical advice for avoiding screens before bedtime which can in turn promote better sleep.

 Explore

 Exposure to blue light, emanating from the screens of various devices like smartphones, tablets, and computers, can impact the quality of one’s sleep.
 This type of light is known to inhibit the secretion of melatonin, a hormone that helps regulate our sleep-wake cycles.
 As melatonin levels decrease, falling and staying asleep becomes more challenging.
-Consequently, curtailing the use of these devices well before bedtime helps to maintain optimal melatonin concentrations.
+Consequently, curtailing the use of these devices well before bedtime can help maintain optimal melatonin levels.
 This in turn enhances the likelihood of experiencing a deep and restorative night’s sleep, thereby improving overall well-being.

 Strategies to Avoid Screen Time Before Bed

-Adopting particular strategies to avoid screen time before bed helps enhance sleep quality and avoid disruptions to your sleep pattern.
+Adopting particular strategies to avoid screen time before bed can help enhance sleep quality and avoid disruptions to your sleep pattern.
 Below are several effective methods:

-• Establishing a digital curfew at least an hour before bedtime is a beneficial practice.
-This helps your mind to unwind and disengage from the stimulating effects of screens, preparing your body for rest.
+• Establish a digital curfew at least an hour before bedtime.
+This will help your mind to unwind and disengage from the stimulating effects of screens, preparing your body for rest.

-• Replacing late-night screen use with more soothing activities can greatly improve your sleep.
-Consider engaging in calming activities such as reading a book or participating in meditation.
-These activities not only relax your mind but also promote a smoother transition to sleep.
+• Replacing late-night screen use with more soothing activities can also improve your sleep.
+Consider engaging in calming activities such as reading a book, listening to music, meditating, or taking a bath.
+These activities not only help relax your mind but also promote a smoother transition to sleep.

 • Utilising applications that filter out blue light, or manually adjusting your device settings to minimise blue light exposure during the evening, can also be helpful.
-Blue light emitted by screens can interfere with your natural sleep cycle, so reducing this exposure is key to a better night’s sleep.
+Blue light emitted by screens can interfere with your natural sleep cycle, so reducing this exposure could help you get a better night’s sleep.

 Creating a Conducive Sleep Environment

-Establishing a bedroom environment that fosters relaxation is crucial for tackling issues related to sleep.
+Creating a bedroom environment that fosters relaxation can make a real difference when tackling sleep-related issues.
 Enhancing your sleep environment can significantly improve the quality and duration of your sleep.
-Here are some effective tips to consider:
+Here are some tips to consider:

-• It’s important to keep the bedroom at a cool and comfortable temperature.
+• Keep your bedroom at a cool and comfortable temperature.
 Too much warmth can disrupt your sleep, so aim for a cooler setting that helps induce sleep.

-• Utilise blackout curtains to significantly reduce intrusion from street lights and early morning sunlight.
+• Use blackout curtains to reduce intrusion from street lights and early morning sunlight.
 These curtains help create a dark, soothing atmosphere that is ideal for uninterrupted sleep.

 • Investing in a good-quality mattress and pillows is also helpful.
 Ensure that your mattress supports your body well and maintains a posture that prevents back and neck pain.
 Similarly, pillows should be supportive yet comfortable to foster proper alignment of your spine during sleep.

-These steps can greatly contribute to creating a restful bedroom sanctuary, ideal for a good night’s rest.
+These steps can contribute to creating a restful bedroom sanctuary, ideal for a good night’s rest.

 Lifestyle Adjustments for Better Sleep